moar-things/nenb/README.md

 Let's find out!

-`nend` is an experiment that allows you to author a "notebook" in plain ole Markdown in a plain ole editor, and then have that "notebook" compiled to HTML.
+`nenb` is an experiment that allows you to author a "notebook" in plain ole Markdown in a plain ole editor, and then have that "notebook" compiled to HTML.

 Here are some examples: